-Our Erie office is located at 1432 Wilkins Road and as a Center for Independent Living you will always find something exciting happening throughout the week.
-We have activities such as bingo, cooking and craft classes, self-defense lessons, chair yoga and our always popular Midday Café.
+VFI headquarters is located in Erie, at 1432 Wilkins Road.
+As a Center for Independent Living, VFI strives to go above & beyond in terms of not just offering standard services, but to allow for our building to be a true community center.
+We have activities such as bingo, cooking & craft classes, self-defense lessons, chair yoga and much more.
 You can also utilize our fully accessible fitness center and enjoy our accessible playground.
 For a complete list of our activities, check out our monthly calendar.

-For more information regarding the programs and services we provide, feel free to give us a call at 814-874-0064.
+For more information regarding the programs and services we provide, call our Erie office today at 814-874-0064.

-If you live in the Seneca area be sure to stop by our office and say Hello to the staff where they can answer all your questions regarding our programs or services.
-We are located at 3798 State Route 257.
+If you live in the Seneca area, be sure to stop by our office, located at 3798 State Route 257, and say hello to the staff.
+Our Seneca team can answer all of your questions regarding our programs and services.

 St. Mary’s Office

-Our St. Mary’s office is located at 250 Depot Street inside the bus terminal which allows easy access from the 6 counties we serve in that area.
-If you reside in Cameron, Clearfield, Elk, Jefferson, McKean and Potter counties, stop down and speak with Jill and she can update you on all the services we provide.
+Our St. Mary’s office is located at 250 Depot Street inside the bus terminal which allows easy access from the 6 counties we serve from this location.
+If you reside in Cameron, Clearfield, Elk, Jefferson, McKean or Potter County, stop down and speak with Jill, who can update you on all the services we provide.